oplogix/Email-Bomber/README.md

 ```
 python3 ebomber.py
 ```
- * Liscence
+** Licence
- This is liscnenced under GNU General Public License v3.0
+This is licenced under GNU General Public License v3.0

  * Educational Use Only